DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Practical Use:** Provides a powerful way to apply CSS rules to specific elements within a certain context, which is essential for creating clean and organized stylesheets.

 ---

+#### CREATING CSS EFFECTS PART 2 - Navbar & Dropdown

+### Course Step Number: 376
+### Date Researched: 2025-08-02

+### Key Learnings:

+* **Navbar Implementation:** Gained practical experience in creating a sticky navbar that remains visible as the user scrolls.
+* **Dropdown Menu Logic:** Understood the mechanics of creating a hidden dropdown menu that appears on hover, utilizing a combination of `display: none;` and the `:hover` pseudo-class with a descendant combinator.
+* **Flexbox for Navigation:** Confirmed the utility of Flexbox for easily aligning navigation links horizontally.

+### Independent Research & Best Practices:
+* **Code Robustness:** Identified opportunities for enhanced learning, including improving the accessibility of the dropdown menu with ARIA attributes and restructuring the HTML with a nested `<ul>` for better semantics.
+* **Maintainability:** Recognized the value of using more specific class selectors and CSS variables for a more maintainable stylesheet.
+* **Responsive Design:** Acknowledged the need for media queries to ensure the layout is responsive on different screen sizes.

+---